I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 He said the books were made of paper, and filled with millions of strange, rectilinear glyphs.

-He had copied a few pages of them down in his notebook, but before he could show me, the police busted in.
+He had copied a few pages of them down in his notebook, but before he could show me, the boarder guard came in.

 He slipped away down a fire escape, and I never saw him again.